TimFau/tampermonkey_coinbase_rewards_tool_for_cointracker/README.md

 # Tampermonkey Coinbase Rewards Tool for Cointracker.io
 ## About
-Since Cointracker does not currently support bulk editing of transactions, this tool allows you to automaticly mark all 'Coinbase Rewards' transactions as 'Staked'.
+Since Cointracker does not currently support bulk editing of transactions, this tool allows you to automatically mark all 'Coinbase Rewards' transactions as 'Staked'.
 It identifies all transactions that contain the message 'reward<br>From Coinbase' and selects the 'Mark as staking reward' option, if not already selected.

 ## How it works.
 When you visit any 'Transactions' page, this button is added to the page.